computoms/computoms.github.io/_drafts/InProgress.md

 ---
 layout: post
-title:  "Data storage: implementations"
+title:  "Data storage: persistent storage"
-date:   2019-05-01 14:00:00 +0200
+date:   2019-08-06 14:00:00 +0200
 categories: storage
 published: false
 ---

-{% include figure.html image="images/posts/05_Hard-drive.jpg" caption="Image by blickpixel from Pixabay" %}
+{% include figure.html image="images/posts/06_Hard-drive.jpg" caption="Image by blickpixel from Pixabay" %}

-## From storing charges to the DRAM

-A capacitor is a small electronic component which is composed of two metal sheets that are separated by an isolating material.
-It is mainly used to store an electric charge.

-The capacitors are used inside DRAM memories to represent bits as a charged capacitor (bit 1) or discharged capacitor (bit 0).
-One important aspect of a DRAM (Dynamic Random Access Memory) is the *Random Access* part.
-It means each bit can be access independently in the same amount of time.
-Let's look at the most common hardware implementation.

-the type of memory used for the [Random-access memory](https://computoms.com/2019/03/31/data-storage/) of the computer.

-## From storing magnets to the hard drive
+## Storing magnets: the hard drive

 The interesting property of ferromagnetic materials, which are used to make permanent magnets, is we can actually _change_ their permant magnetic field orientation by applying a large magnetic field on them to force the orientation of the magnetic orientations inside the material.